ZWO ASIAIR Plus Review

 To be honest, the ASIAIR fixes a lot of problems I didn’t have.
 I love my old-school setup routine, (including my laptop), and my personal love for astrophotography is stronger than ever.

-I am happy to set up my (all-weather) laptop computer in the backyard and use familiar software tools (such as Astro Photography Tool) that provide me with complete control over my imaging sessions.
+My (all-weather) laptop computer and familiar software tools (such as Astro Photography Tool) provided me with complete control over my imaging sessions.

 With that out of the way, let’s see what all the fuss is about: